ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 # Design and Architecture of Chirp!

 ## Domain model
-<redColor>Here comes a description of our domain model.
+<redColo>Here comes a description of our domain model.
-Illustration of the Chirp! data model as UML class diagram. </redColor>
+Illustration of the Chirp! data model as UML class diagram. </redColo>

-<redColor>Provide an illustration of your domain model.
+<redColo>Provide an illustration of your domain model.
 Make sure that it is
 correct and complete.
-In case you are using ASP.NET Identity, make sure to illustrate that accordingly. </redColor>
+In case you are using ASP.NET Identity, make sure to illustrate that accordingly. </redColo>

 Our domain model for our application: Chirp.
 It is design with the purpose to simulate ‘Twitter’ or ‘X’ as it is call now.
 It consists of two parts, a Cheep class and an